remmievets/TestNodeServer/design.md

 - turn_reveal_tiles
     - use_ring - Need to implement
 - turn_resolve_tile
-    - event_cards - discard 3 cards as a group
     - event_life - discard 1 card, 1 life token, 1 shield as a group
     - use_ring - Need to implement
     - resolve_path - claim rewards
     - resolve_event - implement resolution to events
 - turn_play
     - ??
-- conflict_board_end
-    - Loop through each player and apply 1 corruption for each missing life token

 - Create function for advancement on path (use for story tile / card play)
     - move marker